bnachtwey/dsmci/Considerations-on-backups-of-large-filesystems.md

 Unfortunately, there is no comparable function for Windows.
 This also eliminates the possibility of parallelizing the backup via different virtual drives.

-However, if only individual directories are to be backed up, but not the remaining root directory in parallel, numerous exclusion rules must usually be created in the form of `exclude.dir´` statements in the `dsm.opt`.
+However, if only individual directories are to be backed up, but not the remaining root directory in parallel, numerous exclusion rules must usually be created in the form of `exclude.dir` statements in the `dsm.opt`.
 Of course, this way is highly error-prone, additionally all directories newly created in the root directory of a drive are not automatically excluded, but are included in the backup.
 The following workaround simplifies configuration and parallelization of the backup under Windows:

 * create an advanced share for each directory you want to back up.